 More and more financial firms are using social media to communicate information and promote products.
 Blogs, micro-blogs (Twitter), social and professional networks (LinkedIn, Google+, Facebook), forums, and image and video sharing platforms (YouTube, Vine, Pinterest) put firms directly in touch with consumers, giving them obvious appeal and value.

-Follow these tips to ensure you stay compliant when using social media:
+Tips to stay compliant when using social media:

 - Promotions must be clear, fair and not misleading - bearing in mind character limitations, consider whether social media is the best form for communicating your promotion.